vivo-community/vivo-project-template/README.md

 cp custom-vivo/default-settings.xml custom-vivo/custom-settings.xml

-#Using your change the settings to match your Tomcat installation.
+#Using a text editor, change the settings for the VIVO home directory, Tomcat location, and theme to match your environment.

 #Build and deploy